HashTalmiz/PromptPolls/README.md

 # Prompt Polls

-A web service that allows you to create and vote in polls anonymously without signing up.
+A web service that allows you to create Polls and vote in them anonymously without signing up, and does not allow duplicate voting.

 ![Landing Page](./public/LandingPage.png)
+___
 ![Poll Page](./public/CreatePoll.png)
+___
 ![Poll Page](./public/PollPostVote.png)

 ## Tech Stack